XX Film Review

 MOOD RATING:A solid, if slightly too serious, and limited anthology.
 I do love the change that the female gaze gives to even that most cliché horror settings, and I definitely will aim to look for more.
 Hopefully with more storylines outside of sad mothers and desperate image-focused women.
 But hey, baby steps are how we all began.

-Delight, AKA Zizi Guru, is a fan of films that go bump in the night.
+Delight, AKA Zizi Guru, is a fan of films that go bump in the night and of knowing things for no reason.
 Find her snarking on Twitter @Izeze